-As mentioned above, Geonomics models run considerably slower than models such as SLiM (Haller and Messer, 2017, 2019; Messer, 2013) that are written in compiled languages.
+Geonomics models run considerably slower than models written in compiled languages such as SLiM (Haller and Messer, 2017, 2019; Messer, 2013).
 However, for users whose scenarios are well served by the design and affordances of Geonomics, we believe that what is sacrificed in runtime will be made up for in flexibility, customizability, and ease of use.
 With a reasonably powerful computer, we believe that most users will not find runtime a major limitation.
-(Indeed, our three examples were all all run on a modern laptop with 8Gb of RAM and an Intel® Core™ i5-8250U quad-core processor.
-They ran in an average of 270 s for the IBD/IBE model, 135 s for the simultaneous-selection model, and 5400 s (1.5 hr) for the Yosemite model.
-These are all overestimates of the true runtime for just the models, because these figures include the non-negligible runtime of code used to calculate and produce data used for plots.)
+Indeed, our three examples were all all run on a modern laptop with 8Gb of RAM and an Intel® Core™ i5-8250U quad-core processor.
+They ran in an average of 270 s for the IBD/IBE model, 135 s for the simultaneous selection model, and 5400 s (1.5 hr) for the Yosemite model.
+These are all overestimates of the true runtime for just the models, because these figures include the non-negligible runtime of code used to calculate and produce data used for plots.

-Given the complexity of Geonomics and the number of parameters a user can modify, there are numerous parameters and parameter-combinations which could have a significant effect of a model’s average runtime.
-It would be impossible to summarize them all here.
+Given the complexity of Geonomics and the number of parameters a user can modify, there are numerous parameters and parameter-combinations which could have a significant effect on a model’s average runtime. .
 However, we provide a rudimentary runtime analysis (Figure 6), run on the same 8Gb, quad-core laptop as the examples above.
 This analysis highlights some basic parameters that are likely to influence a model’s average runtime per time step.
-These are:

-‘K_factor’: The factor by which a species’ carrying capacity raster is multiplied to determine its local carrying capacities and thus, in sum, its mean total population size;

-‘n_births_distr_lambda’: The λ parameter on the Poisson distribution from which the number of offspring per mating event is drawn;

-‘dim’: The dimensions of the simulated landscape;

-‘L’: The length of the simulated genome;

-(It is worth noting that runtime increases with landscape dimension both because of functions whose runtimes scale with the landscape size directly and because of functions whose runtime scales with total population size—which can estimated as the sum of the carrying-capacity raster, the size of which always matches the landscape size.
-So, the difference between the ‘K_factor’ and ‘dim’ lines in Figure 6 can be taken as an indication of the runtime cost of landscape dimension above and beyond population-size effects.)

-Memory usage could likewise pose real limitations for some users modeling some systems.
-However, we believe it is unlikely to do so for most scenarios within the range of parameterizatons that are also unlikely to pose runtime limitations.
-There are, however, two potential memory limitations of special concern.
-These relate to the topics discussed in the following section, so are explained therein.
+λ

 Caveats